Harsha-111-K-S/Basics-of-packages/README.md

-In this document you learn basics about the packages in java.
+In this document you learn basics about how to handle packages in java.